bearsunday/BEAR.Thrift/README.md

     print("Response View:", response.view)
 ```

+Note: The URI can be a schema as well as a path.
+Instead of `/user?id=1`, you can specify `page://self/user?id=1` to access both app and page resources.

 As you can see, it's easy to access BEAR.Sunday resources from other languages.
 **Resources become assets that transcend applications** and can be accessed quickly.

 ## Demo